wiloon/blog/content/post/archive-0/2011-12-16-switch-to-r1c1-reference-style-in-excel-2010.md

   - Excel

 ---
+# Switch to R1C1 Reference Style in Excel 2010
 **Question:**  How do I switch from A1 to R1C1 reference style?
 I used to do it in the Options menu, General tab in Excel 2003.
 But how do I do it in Excel 2010?

 **Answer: